Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Odd-parity perturbations of Schwarzschild de Sitter solutions in MTBG

-In this section, we investigate the linear perturbations of the Schwarzschild-de Sitter solutions written in the spatially-flat coordinates in the self-accelerating branch of MTBG.
-The linear perturbations in the static and spherically symmetric black holes are decomposed into the odd-parity and even-parity sectors.
+In this section, we investigate the linear perturbations of the Schwarzschild$-$de Sitter solutions written in the spatially flat coordinates in the self-accelerating branch of MTBG.
+The linear perturbations in the static and spherically symmetric black holes are decomposed into the odd- and even-parity sectors.
 In this paper, we focus on the odd-parity sector of the perturbations.